 What is Symphysis Pubis Dysfunction (SPD)

-What is Symphysis Pubis Dysfunction?
+A common pregnancy-related pain, what is Symphysis Pubis Dysfunction?

-The symphysis pubisis a fibrocartilaginous (a mixture of fibrous tissue and cartilaginous tissues) joint that connects the two halves of the pelvis together and keeps them steady during activity (see image).
+The symphysis pubis is a fibrocartilaginous (a mixture of fibrous tissue and cartilaginous tissues) joint that connects the two halves of the pelvis together and keeps them steady during activity (see image).
 This joint is supported by a network of muscles and ligaments that allow very little movement to occur under normal circumstances.
 During pregnancy, the symphysis pubis widens an average of 2-3 mm from the usual 4-5mm gap.
 The average gap is about 7.7mm.
-This widening of the pelvic ring helps facilitate the delivery of baby.
+This widening of the pelvic ring helps facilitate the delivery of the baby.

 Symphysis Pubis Dysfunction is when this joint becomes overly relaxed, allowing the pelvic girdle to become unstable.
 This leads to pain and inflammation.

 SPD typically starts in the second trimester.
 The start of pain is usually gradual and can be very intense.
 It is usually relieved by rest.
 The good news is that symptoms commonly disappear shortly after delivery.
-A small percentage of women however, continue to experience pain for several months after delivery.
+A small percentage of women, however, continue to experience pain for several months after delivery.

 Why does it happen?

-SPD is a result of a combination of factors; an altered pelvic load, hormonal and biochemical alterations causing ligament laxity and a weakening of pelvic and core musculature during pregnancy, leading to instability.
+Symphysis Pubis Dysfunction is a result of a combination of factors; an altered pelvic load, hormonal and biochemical alterations causing ligament laxity and a weakening of pelvic and core musculature during pregnancy, leading to instability.

 You may have SPD if you have one or more of the following: